6 Tips to Prepare Your Dog for Hunting Season

 • Game crop seeds: many of these seeds are likely to seriously irritate your dog’s eyes if he has been through such plots.

 This can cause conjunctivitis.
-Do not hesitate to wash your eyes with clean water.
+Don’t hesitate to wash your eyes with clean water.
 If this irritation is frequent, there is a preventive gel.
 And do not forget!
 The dog cleans itself as much as the boots and the rifle!

 Conclusion

 Ensuring your dog is well-prepared for the hunting season is crucial for a successful and enjoyable experience for both of you.
 By following these tips, you can enhance your canine companion’s skills and safety in the field.
-Remember, every dog is unique, and patience is key in the training process.
+Keep in mind that every dog is one-of-a-kind, and taking the time to train with patience will pay off in the long run.

 Read Also…